 Most lenders impose relatively few limits on how borrowers use the proceeds from a home equity loan or HELOC.
 You can use the money from a home equity loan or HELOC for any number of reasons including to pay-off expensive credit card debt, for home improvements or even school tuition.
 Although most lenders want to understand how you plan on using your loan proceeds, a home equity loan or HELOC provides you significant flexibility on how you use the equity in your home.

-A home equity loan or HELOC are less costly and time-consuming compared to alternate ways of tapping the equity in your home including a cash-out refinance.
+A home equity loan or HELOC is less costly and time-consuming compared to alternate ways of tapping the equity in your home including a cash-out refinance.
 Transaction expenses and fees for a home equity loan or HELOC are typically less than the closing costs to refinance your mortgage because the loan amount is smaller.
 Additionally, the application and closing process for a home equity loan or HELOC are shorter than the time frame for a refinance.
+Please note that home equity loan rates and HELOC rates are typically higher than first mortgage rates but the loan amount is smaller so your total interest expense is lower.

 Our rate tables put you in control.
 You can compare lenders anonymously plus you never need to provide your social security number